Baron Corbin: Jiu-jitsu career

 Pestock practices Brazilian jiu-jitsu, earning a purple belt from Rolles Gracie Jr., and competes under his real name.
 He won a gold medal at the December 2023 Jiu Jitsu World League III Gi finals, and a silver medal at the February 2024 Jiu Jitsu Florida Vi Gi finals.
 In November 2024, just weeks after not having his contract renewed by WWE, Pestock won a gold medal in the IBJJF Tampa International Open 2024.
 Pestock then won the Master 3 ultra-heavyweight and absolute divisions at purple belt at the IBJJF Pan Championship 2025.
+In December 2025 Pestock completed in the IBJJF Tampa International Open for a second year in a row and won double gold with all his victories coming via submission.